DAIOS-AI/mindscript/README.md

 formal and informal types.
-While formal types set hard constraints that can be algorithmically verified, informal types offer more flexible, inductive constraints, similar to how our observations guide our own thought processes are shaped by our observations.
+While formal types set hard constraints that can be algorithmically verified, informal types offer more flexible, inductive constraints, similar to how our observations guide our own thought processes.

 In practice, formal computation within MindScript is realized through a Turing-complete language (&lambda;), ensuring rigorous programmability.
-Meanwhile, informal computations are handled by an oracle, realized through a language model (&Psi;), which interprets and processes less structured inputs.
+Meanwhile, informal computations are handled by an oracle, realized through a language model (&Psi;) which interprets and processes less structured inputs.
 This dual approach allows MindScript to blend precision and flexibility, catering to a wide range of programming needs and styles.